randyzwitch/Twitter.jl/README.md

 ##Twitter.jl API

-While in development, most function calls will return one long string of JSON as a Julia `Dict`.
-It is planned to write parsers for each type of call to return either JSON or a DataFrame.
+While in development, most function calls will return one long string of JSON as a Julia `Dict` or a typed Array.
+It is planned to define DataFrame methods where feasible.

 Also note that the API is subject to change at will until this package is regestered on METADATA.